danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 **Me:** It's what I call the tool I use.
 The voice that translates between us.

 **Proteus:** [Telemakos] I do not understand.
-If what you say is true, then the storm—Elpinor—was that you as well?
+But if what you say is true, then the storm—Elpinor—was that you as well?

 **Me:** I wrote an outline.
 Proteus helped me develop it into a scene.